Gnefil/Blog-Singularity/source/_posts/Becoming-More-Like-Computer-Every-Day.md

 ---
-title: Feeling More and More like a Computer
+title: Becoming More Like Computer Every Day
 date: 2023-01-15 12:22:59
-categories: [Low Tea Party]
+categories: [Computer Science]
+tags: [Rumination & Reflection]
-tags: thumbnail:
+thumbnail: images/thumbnails/like_computer.png
 excerpt: He who studies computers might take care lest he thereby think like a computer.
 And remind your fate is gazing back to you.
 banner:
 sticky: